content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/css-3/4-css-properties.md

 It does not matter if one of the property values is missing, as long as the other ones are in this order.
 Note that we do not use the background-attachment property in the examples above, as it does not have a value.

-# CSS Borders
+# 2. CSS Borders

-The CSS border properties allow you to specify the style, width, and color of an element's border.
+-   The CSS border properties allow you to specify the style, width, and color of an element's border.

+**Example**

 ![](media/5fab43672ca1615bc5e60ccb4eb938c4.png)

-## CSS Border Style
+## 2.1 CSS Border Style

-The border-style property specifies what kind of border to display.
+-   The border-style property specifies what kind of border to display.

 The following values are allowed: